KasperFyhn/generative-ai-course/Skills/Chain-of-thought prompting.md

 # Chain-of-Thought Prompting

-TODO: Not really happy with this.

-## Unlocking Deeper Insights with Chain-of-Thought Prompting
 Chain-of-thought prompting, also known as step-by-step reasoning, is a powerful technique for guiding a GAI through a logical sequence of thought.
-By explicitly structuring your prompts to follow a step-by-step approach, you can unravel complex topics and extract more in-depth insights.
+By explicitly structuring your prompts to follow a step-by-step approach, you can help the GAI and yourself break down a problem into manageable pieces.

 Chain-of-thought prompts are most effective when they lead the GAI through a logical progression of ideas.